check-spelling-sandbox/ginkgo/docs/index.md

 )
 ```

 now the body function passed to the table is invoked during the Tree Construction Phase to generate a set of specs for each entry.
 Each body function is invoked within the context of a new container so that setup nodes will only run for the specs defined in the body function.
-As with `DescribeTable` this is simply synctactic sugar around Ginkgo's existing DSL.
+As with `DescribeTable` this is simply syntactic sugar around Ginkgo's existing DSL.
 The above example is identical to:

 ```go